If you’re here, there’s a good chance you’ve already tried to find some tools to manage your anxiety on your own.

 Maybe you have a cold, or the flu, or an infection, or Ebola.
 I mean, hopefully not Ebola and if you do have it please don’t come see me for that.
 But you get the idea.
 The point is, fever isn’t an illness, it’s actually a symptom.

-Anxiety is the same way.
+Anxiety and Depression are the same way.

 It Can Usually Be Fixed (Or At Least Greatly Decreased)

 All you need to do in order to solve have to know what the actual issues are before you’re going to get the treatment right.
 The infection isn’t going away if you take Tylenol.

 Unlike biological infections, which are usually straightforward (unless they’re happening in an episode of Bones or ER), the anxiety and depression that come from trauma are almost always related to several factors.